-WARNING: If you are using this carburetor with a GM overdrive transmission TH700R4 or a TH200R4, you must use a transmission kickdown cable bracket (Holley P/N 20-95) and geometry corrector (Holley P/N 20-121).
+WARNING: If you are using this carburetor with a GM overdrive transmission TH700R4 or a TH200R4, you must use a transmission kickdown cable bracket (Holley® P/N 20-95) and stud (Holley® P/N 20-40).
 Otherwise, SEVERE transmission damage WILL result.
-Depending on your accelerator bracket, you will need one of the following throttle studs: Holley P/N 20-2, 20-38, or 20-40.
-This carburetor is not designed to work with ANY other automatic overdrive transmissions.
+This carburetor is not designed to work with ANY other automatic overdrive transmission.

-1. Remove the throttle cable ball and automatic transmission kickdown stud (if any) from the original carburetor, and mount these in similar locations on the Holley throttle lever.
-If the original throttle cable is too large, a new throttle ball or stud is needed (Holley P/N 20-2, 20-38, or 20-40).
+Remove the throttle cable ball and automatic transmission kickdown stud (if any) from the original carburetor, and mount these in similar locations on the Holley® throttle lever.
+If the original throttle cable is too large, a new throttle ball or stud is needed (Holley® P/N 20-2 or 20-38).
+See the appropriate service manual for transmission adjustment.